 Fig. ES.3.1.
-The GHG emission structure in 2017
+The GHG emission structure in 2018

 The economic decline that followed the collapse of the USSR in 1991 led to significant reduction of production, energy consumption, and thus to lower CO2 emissions.
 In the period between 2000 and 2007, there was some stabilization with a slight increase in production, and in the period since 2008, due to the global financial and economic crisis, there was a drop in production and, thus, in CO2 emissions.
-In 2017, emissions in the IPPU sector decreased by 56.1 % compared to the base year.
+In 2018, emissions in the IPPU sector decreased by 52.1 % compared to the base year.
 The key reasons for the reduction of emissions are the decreased production level due to the outflow of investment capital, unstable export dynamics, contraction of the domestic market, as well as the discrepancies in established "raw material-production-sales" connections in the regions of the country.
 Significant impact on industry development has situation on the East of the country.
 It is not only connected with catastrophic industry production drop in Donetsk and Lugansk regions.
 For neighboring regions, which had strong production-sales connections with Donbass region, it is challenging to compensate those losses by other supply chains.

-The share of the Agriculture sector in total GHG emissions without LULUCF was 12.1 % in 2017.
-The major sources of emissions in the Agricultural sector are enteric fermentation and agricultural soils, 22.1 % and 71.0 % of the total emissions in the sector in 2017, respectively.
-Emissions in this sector decreased by 53.3 % compared to the base year, and by 2.4 % as compared to previous year.
+The share of the Agriculture sector in total GHG emissions without LULUCF was 13.0 % in 2018.
+The major sources of emissions in the Agricultural sector are enteric fermentation and agricultural soils, 18.8 % and 75.7 % (60.3 % from direct emissions, and 15.4 % - indirect emissions) of the total emissions in the sector in 2018, respectively.
+Emissions in this sector decreased by 49.1 % compared to the base year, and increased by 7.7 % as compared to previous year.

-Changes in emissions over the reporting period in category 3.A Enteric Fermentation (-78.1 and -2.2 % to base and previous years respectively) is associated with the change in the number of livestock, herd structure and gross energy values.
+Changes in emissions over the reporting period in category 3.A Enteric Fermentation (-78.9 and -3.5 % to base and previous years respectively) is associated with the change in the number of livestock, herd structure and net energy values.

-The significant rate of methane emissions fluctuation in the category 3.B Manure Management in comparison with emissions in the other categories in the period of 1990-2017 is first of all directly related to partial replacement in the structure of manure distribution at cattle breeding enterprises of liquid slurry MMS with solid storage.
-Thus, in 1990 the percentage of cattle manure in liquid slurry amounted to 21.0% of the total produced manure, while in 2017 - to only about 4.9%.
+The significant rate of methane emissions fluctuation in the category 3.B Manure Management in comparison with emissions in the other categories in the period of 1990-2018 is first of all directly related to partial replacement in the structure of manure distribution at cattle breeding enterprises of liquid slurry MMS with solid storage.
+Thus, in 1990 the percentage of cattle manure in liquid slurry amounted to 21.0 % of the total produced manure, while in 2018 - to only about 5.1 %.

-The methane emissions fluctuation in reported year (compared to the base year, as well as to the previous year) in category 3.C Rice Cultivation caused by a harvested area variation (from 27.7 kha in 1990 and 12.0 kha in 2016 to 12.7 kha in 2017).
+The methane emissions fluctuation in reported year (compared to the base year, as well as to the previous year) in category 3.C Rice Cultivation caused by a harvested area variation (from 27.7 kha in 1990 to 12.6 kha in 2018).

-Nitrous oxide emissions change in category 3.D Agricultural Soils by 2017 is due to the changes in the amount applied fertilizers, areas under certain crops and their productivity.
+Nitrous oxide emissions change in category 3.D Agricultural Soils by 2018 is due to the changes in the amount of applied fertilizers, areas under certain crops and their productivity.

 The LULUCF sector includes both emissions and reductions of carbon dioxide, as well as emissions of CH4, and N2O.
-The resulting values of the inventory in the LULUCF sector are net removals.
-The value of net CO2 removals in the sector in 2017 decreased by 82.5 % compared to the base 1990 year.
-The main reason for such decline is change in agriculture management system on croplands, what has resulted in change from 4.5 Mt CO2-eq. of removals in 1990 to 39.6 Mt CO2-eq. of emissions in 2017.
+The resulting values of the inventory in the LULUCF sector in 2018 became net emissions, while the time series 1990-2017 the sector is net sink.
+The value of net CO_2 removals in the sector in 2018 decreased by 104.4 % compared to the base 1990 year.
+The main reason for such decline is change in agriculture management system on croplands, what has resulted in change from 4.6 Mt CO_2 -eq. of removals in 1990 to 48.2 Mt CO_2 -eq. of emissions in 2018.
 Particularly, significant influence has the areas, yield and structure of harvested crops from those lands, as well as fertilizers applied.